MicrosoftDocs/bi-shared-docs/docs/analysis-services/data-mining/create-a-singleton-query-in-the-data-mining-designer.md

 ---
-title: "Create a Singleton Query in the Data Mining Designer | Microsoft Docs" ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services
+title: "Create a Singleton Query in the Data Mining Designer | Microsoft Docs"
+description: Learn how to use the Data Mining Designer to create a singleton prediction query and modify the query by changing the DMX statement. ms.date: 05/01/2018 ms.prod: sql ms.technology: analysis-services